Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

 ```

 ### Create the client
-The Azure Storage Queues client library for Python allows you to interact with three types of resources:
+The Azure Storage Queues client library for Python allows you to interact with three types of resources: the storage
-* The storage account itself
-* A queue within the storage account, which contains a set of messages
-* A message within a queue, in any format, of up to 64 KB
+account itself, queues, and messages.
 Interaction with these resources starts with an instance of a [client](#clients).
-To create a client object, you will
-need the storage account's queue service endpoint URL and a credential that allows you to access the storage account:
+To create a client object, you will need the storage account's queue service endpoint URL and a credential that allows
+you to access the storage account:

 ```python
 from azure.storage.queue import QueueServiceClient